mik284/elixir_learning/abstractions/readme.md

 ```

 ## Composing abstractions
-The above code can be put to a separate abstration
+* The above code can be put to a separate abstration
+* There are different tools to create abstractions (stateless modules
+and pure functions instead of classes and methods), but the general idea is the same.

+## Structuring data with maps